cloud-elements/devportal/docs/elements/hootsuite/events.md

 ## Supported Events and Resources

 Cloud Elements supports webhook events for {{page.heading}}.
 For more information about webhooks at {{page.heading}} including the currently available webhooks, see [{{page.heading}}'s webhooks documentation](https://developer.hootsuite.com/v1.0/docs/webhooks-overview).

+{% include important.html content="Because Hootsuite requires the element instance encoded with Base 64 appended to the <b>Webhook URL</b>, you need to first create an instance with a placeholder Event Notification Callback URL.
+After you have the element ID, set up the Webhook URL as described in <a href=setup.html>API Provider Setup</a>, and then update the element instance.
+  " %}

 ## Webhooks